Jalen Ramsey: 2017 season

-Ramsey returned as the Jaguars' de facto starting cornerback and joined a revamped secondary that included A. J. Bouye, Aaron Colvin, Barry Church, and Tashaun Gipson.
-NFL analyst Ike Taylor ranked them the seventh best secondary prior to the season and ranked Ramsey and Bouye the top cornerback tandem.
+He entered training camp as the de facto No. 1 starting cornerback.
+Head coach Doug Marrone named Ramsey the No. 1 starting cornerback and paired him with A. J. Bouye, as they both led a revamped secondary that included Aaron Colvin, Barry Church, and Tashaun Gipson.
+NFL analyst Ike Taylor ranked them the seventh best secondary prior to the season.

-On September 24, 2017, Ramsey recorded two solo tackles and intercepted a pass attempt from Baltimore Ravens' quarterback Joe Flacco, as the Jaguars routed the Ravens 44–7.
-During a Week 5 contest against the Pittsburgh Steelers, he collected a season-high seven combined tackles, four pass deflections, and intercepted a pass attempt by Ben Roethlisberger in the Jaguars' 30–9 victory.
+On September 24, 2017, Ramsey recorded two solo tackles, deflected a pass, and intercepted a pass by Joe Flacco as the Jaguars routed the Baltimore Ravens 44–7.
+On October 8, 2017, Ramsey collected a season-high seven solo tackles, a season-high four pass deflections, and intercepted a pass by Ben Roethlisberger to tight end Vance McDonald during a 30–9 victory at the Pittsburgh Steelers.
 On November 5, 2017, Ramsey was ejected during a 23–7 victory over the Cincinnati Bengals after an altercation that began with him pushing Cincinnati Bengals wide receiver A. J. Green to the ground and ended with several punches thrown.
-On December 19, 2017, Ramsey was named to his first Pro Bowl as a starter alongside teammate Bouye.
-Ramsey started all 16 games in 2017 and made 63 combined tackles (52 solo), 17 pass deflections, and four interceptions.
-Pro Football Focus gave Ramsey an overall grade of 91.8, which ranked second among all qualifying cornerbacks in 2017.
-In addition, he was named as a First Team All-Pro.
+On December 19, 2017, he was named to his first Pro Bowl as a starter alongside teammate Bouye.
+He started all 16 games in 2017 and made 63 combined tackles (52 solo), 17 pass deflections, and four interceptions.
+PFF gave Ramsey an overall grade of 91.8, which ranked second among all qualifying cornerbacks in 2017.
+He was named as a First Team All-Pro.

-The Jaguars finished the season atop the AFC South with a 10–6 record and claiming the #3-seed in the AFC.
-They defeated the Buffalo Bills in the Wild Card Round, 10–3.
-In Ramsey's playoff debut, he recorded two solo tackles, one pass defensed, and one interception.
-His interception came late in the fourth quarter when he picked off Bills' quarterback Nathan Peterman, who had just entered the game for the injured Tyrod Taylor, and sealed the win for the Jaguars.
-In the Divisional Round against the Pittsburgh Steelers, he finished with four total tackles in the 45–42 road victory at Heinz Field.
-In the AFC Championship against the New England Patriots, he finished with two total tackles in the 24–20 defeat at Gillette Stadium.
+The Jacksonville Jaguars finished the 2017 NFL season atop the AFC South with a 10–6 record.
+On January 7, 2018, Ramsey started in his first career postseason game and recorded two solo tackles, one pass deflection, and intercepted a pass by Nathan Peterman to Deonte Thompson during a 10–3 victory against the Buffalo Bills in the Wild Card Round.
+In the Divisional Round at the Pittsburgh Steelers, he finished with four combined tackles (three solo) in the 45–42 road victory at Heinz Field.
+On January 21, 2018, he recorded two solo tackles in the AFC Championship at the New England Patriots during a 24–20 loss.
 He was ranked 17th by his fellow players on the NFL Top 100 Players of 2018.